alecbnono/dlsu-ccs-starterpack/README.md

 - Cheatsheets for commands or syntax
 - Tips for exams and projects

----

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE) — free to use and adapt.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

----
+You are free to:
+- Use this project for personal, educational, or commercial purposes
+- Modify and adapt it to suit your needs
+- Share and redistribute it under the same license

+You must:
+- Disclose your source code when distributing copies or derivative works
+- Include a copy of the GPLv3 license with your work
+- State any changes you made to the original project

+Full license text is available in the [LICENSE](LICENSE) file.

 **Happy coding, Animo La Salle!** 💚🐎